VirusTotal/yara/docs/commandline.rst

 .. option:: -z <size> --skip-larger=<size>

-  When used with --recursive, skip files larger than the given <size>.
+  Skip files larger than the given <size> in bytes when scanning a directory.

   .. versionadded:: 4.2.0